Impact of Population III homogeneous stellar evolution on early cosmic reionisation: Results

 \subsection{IGM ionisation}

 We can now convolve the results from stochastic clusters embedded in haloes of specific masses at specific redshifts, with the distribution of halo masses at each redshift (the halo mass function).
 Figure~\ref{fig:f_esc_cosmo} shows the cosmic escape fraction $\overline{f_{\rm esc}}$ (defined in Eq.~(\ref{eqn14})) as a function of redshift, for the wavelengths corresponding to H\textsc{ii}, He\textsc{ii}, and He\textsc{iii} photons (LW photons are not shown as their escape fraction is always 1 in our model).
-Note that the vertical axis for He\textsc{ii} photons goes from 0.9 to 1.
+The vertical axis for He\textsc{ii} photons goes from 0.9 to 1 so as to better see the differences between scenarios.
 For all three wavelength ranges we find that, as expected, the CHE models yield larger cosmic escape fractions than the standard models.
-Furthermore, almost all He\textsc{ii} photons produced escape their host haloes (at least 95\% of them in the worst case).\\ A result that at first glance may seem counter-intuitive is that the H\textsc{ii} escape fraction is higher for the clusters computed with a Salpeter IMF than for the fiducial ones.
-Indeed, from Fig.~\ref{fig:escape_HII_HeII} we may get the impression that the `Fiducial' scenario leads to more escaping H\textsc{ii} photons than the `Salpeter' one.
+Furthermore, almost all He\textsc{ii} photons produced escape their host haloes (at least 95\% of them in the worst case), regardless of the scenarios and stellar models.\\ A result that at first glance may seem counter-intuitive is that the H\textsc{ii} escape fraction is higher for the clusters computed with a Salpeter IMF than for those with a fiducial IMF with $\alpha=-1$ (regardless of the SFE).
+Indeed, from Fig.~\ref{fig:escape_HII_HeII} we may get the impression that the Fiducial scenario leads to more escaping H\textsc{ii} photons than the Salpeter one.
 But when we integrate over the lifetime of the clusters, there are more H\textsc{ii} photons escaping from Salpeter clusters.
 To understand this result, one has to combine two facts here: the Salpeter IMF yields more lower-mass and thus longer-lived stars, and the number of recombinations in a halo decreases over time as the density of the champagne flow solution decreases.
 As a result the late phases ($t \gtrsim 10$Myr) of the Salpeter clusters contribute a non-negligible fraction of the total number of escaping H\textsc{ii} photons, while in the fiducial clusters most stars will have died by then.
-This result holds for the chemically homogeneous clusters, but not those comprised of classical Pop~III stars from the GENEC models.\\
+This result holds for the chemically homogeneous clusters, but not those comprised of classical Pop~III stars from the GENEC models.